pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 # Activity 3: Tests & Checks for your code

-* In [activity 1](../activity-1/clean-code-activity-1), you took some code and made it cleaner using expressive variable names and docstrings to document the module.
+* In [activity 1](../activity-1/clean-code-activity-1), you made your code cleaner and more usable using expressive variable names and docstrings to document the module.
 * In [activity 2](../activity-2/clean-code-activity-2), you made your code more DRY ("Don't Repeat Yourself") using documented functions and conditionals.

 In this activity, you will build checks into your workflow to handle data processing "features".